'Good Beads, Doing Good!'

 Check out some of our policies below!

 We are constantly looking for greener ways to package our beads.
-When you come and shop in our physical store we will offer your fully biodegradable and compostable bags made from 100% recycled material.
+When you shop online you can opt to have any loose items packed together in fully biodegradable and compostable bags made from 100% recycled material.
 We also re-use the cardboard and bubble wrap from our deliveries and send out all orders in padded envelopes that are designed to be recycled.

 Since 2018 we have run a scheme called ‘Beads For Bees‘, where we will give out free packets of bee-friendly wildflower seeds to all customers who return 10 seed bead tubes to us to be reused or recycled – no matter where they’ve been purchased!
-Just pop into the shop with your tubes or send us 10 tubes in the post and we’ll exchange them for a lovely pack of bee-friendly wildflower seeds!
+Just send us 10 tubes in the post and we’ll exchange them for a lovely pack of bee-friendly wildflower seeds!

 When you purchase online, you will find an option at the checkout to have your items packed using as little plastic as possible – if you pick this option we’ll combine all your purchases into one single biodegradable plastic bag (not for pre-packaged items).
 This may seem a little more crudely packed than our separate ziplock bags (which are also recyclable), but you will be helping us save the environment with this small change!